-One of my favorite non-traditional bridal showers is the honeymoon shower.
-If the couple has a honeymoon registry, throw them a party that's all about their future fun.
-Whether they'll be lying on the beach or swooshing down the slopes, tie in the decorations, invitations, and music to their big trip.
+A honeymoon shower is a fun idea for a non-traditional bridal shower.
+If the couple has a honeymoon registry, you can throw them a party that's all about their future fun.
+Whether they'll be lying on the beach or swooshing down the slopes, the honeymoon shower allows you to tie the decorations, invitations, and music into their big trip.

 Make invitations that look like boarding passes or passports, giving your guests a sneak peek of the fun to come.
-If you're not the crafty type, many invitation companies have travel-themed invites, like these passport stamp invites from Wedding Paper Divas or these boarding passes from Etsy seller lemonseedandco.
+If you're not the crafty type, many invitation companies have travel-themed invites available.

 A Honeymoon Shower for Jane Smith,